 But it's the second scenario above that we're interested in for this article.
 And this is what our free template will help you produce.
 Here's how it works.

 From time to time, an employee will need to spend their own money in the function of their job.
 The most common instance of this is during business travel.
 If the employee doesn't have easy access to a company credit card, they'll typically pay for meals and transport with their own money, and the company will reimburse them at a later date.

 They save every receipt and proof of purchase, and then file an expense report (or "expense claim") once they're back in the office.

 For those who travel often, this is usually a monthly chore.
 It's a common exercise for salespeople (especially) to spend a whole Friday afternoon filling out Excel sheets and getting their receipts in order.

-Free expense report template to track business expenses
+Free expense form template to track business expenses

 We're about to explore all the many reasons why expense reports aren't the best system.
 But if you're stuck with them and need a simple, ready-to-use Excel or Google Sheet template, here's the only one you need: